Skip to code content (skip section selection)

 (1) Total number of trees required.

-A. Trees shall be required at the rate of one tree per 50 feet of frontage, not including the width of perpendicular driveways, or one tree per six required parking, loading, and stacking spaces provided on the site, whichever is greater.
+A. Trees shall be required at the rate of one tree per 50 feet of frontage including all platted public streets, private streets, and highways, not including the width of perpendicular driveways, or one tree per six required parking, loading, and stacking spaces provided on the site, whichever is greater.
 Frontages with less than 50 feet require at least one tree no less than 1.5 inch caliper.
 Where fractional trees result, the number of required trees shall be rounded to the nearest whole number.
 If a buffer yard is also required (see § 160.488) within a front yard and trees are provided as the required buffer yard landscaping units, the required number of trees required by this section may be eliminated but for only the frontage that shares the buffer yard.

 B. Exception: If parking facilities or building can utilize zero setbacks, one tree per 50 feet of frontage shall be provided within the right-of-way subject to approval by the city engineer.